abhijeetdevelop/stringPalindrome/README.md

 # stringPalindrome
-Checking string if they're palindrom
+Checking string if they're palindrome or not